Pr0methee/Pr0methee/README.md

 ### Hi there 👋

 I'm Pr0methee, I'm now a student at the University of Orléans (France ).
-That's my second year here, I'm pursuing a degree in mathematic, but I chose to have some lessons of Informatic .
+That's my third year here, I'm pursuing a degree in mathematic, but I chose to have some lessons of Informatic .

 For me programming is more a hobby than a project of work.